ciandevelops/weather/README.md

 # Weather App

-This is a simple weather app I made with [The Open Weather Map API](https://openweathermap.org/) and [Axios](https://www.npmjs.com/package/axios)
+This is a simple weather app I made with [The Open Weather Map API](https://openweathermap.org/) and [Axios](https://www.npmjs.com/package/axios).
+I used [UIGradients](https://uigradients.com/) for the background.

 # Getting Started with Create React App